Ensure that you don’t sabotage your weight management by eating the wrong foods that slow down your metabolism and lead to weight gain.

 White bread is also low in nutrients and high in sugar.
 A slice of white bread has 10 grams of sugar compared with just 1 gram in an apple, so it’s not surprising that white bread is linked to obesity.

 White flour products are made from ground up wheat kernels (which contain all three parts of the grain: bran, germ, and endosperm).
 The bran and germ are stripped away leaving only the starchy endosperm behind.
-This process removes many of the nutrients found in whole grains, including fiber, B vitamins, minerals and antioxidants like vitamin E.”
+This process removes nutrients like fiber, B vitamins, minerals, and vitamin E found in whole grains.

 Caffeine